Science of Learning

 I am not advocating for handwriting code or emails.
 That is inefficient.
 I recommend a Context-Aware Input Strategy.

-Scenario A: High Volume
+For High Volume Tasks

 Emails, Slack, Documentation, Logs.